 Valencia College is an excellent option for students who are hoping to transfer to any Florida state university.
 The college, which has five campuses throughout Central Florida, offers 12 pre-major tracks.
 If you graduate from Valencia with an associate degree, you are guaranteed admission to one of the many four-year schools in the Florida state system.

 Saint Paul College

 Saint Paul College is both a community college and a technical college located in one of Minnesota’s twin cities, Saint Paul.
-It offers many degree, certificate, and diploma options to meet many different educational interests and needs.
+It offers many degree, certificate, and diploma options to meet many educational interests and needs.

 De Anza College

 This college is in the cultural and technological hub of Silicon Valley, nestled in Cupertino, California next to tech giants like Apple.
 Its International and Intercultural Studies program is also an extremely popular option for international students, attracting students from all over the world.

 Broward College, formerly known as Broward Community College, offers many degree and diploma programs, with a handful of bachelor’s programs recently added as well.
 Located in one of the largest counties in Florida, the college is located in sunny Fort Lauderdale, Florida.

 Students have many pathways to transferring to either a bachelor’s program at the college or to a four-year university.
 The majority of students who transfer to four-year institutions go to a Florida state college, including nearby Florida Atlantic University and Florida International University.